 Learning about the origins and history of Welsh names can help you get a greater feel for the history, stories, culture, and language of Wales.
 If you’re learning Welsh, it can also help to deepen your understanding and appreciation of the language.

-This list begins with the Welsh boy names which are currently the most popular.
-It provides some information about their history, in addition it includes a few older, historical and rarer names.
+This list begins with the Welsh boy's names which are currently the most popular.
+It provides some information about their history, in addition, it includes a few older, historical, and rarer names.